BLOOMREACH GLOBAL PRIVACY PRINCIPLES

 We must always be transparent with individuals and other parties from whom we collect personal information.
 This means we must provide such individuals with concise, transparent and easily accessible information about how and why we use and share their personal information; and any further information necessary for our use to be fair and compliant with applicable law.
 The information we provide must be sufficient for them to make an informed decision about the uses of their personal information.

 When we collect information directly from individuals, we must provide notice at the point (or as soon as reasonably possible after) that personal information is collected.
-If we collect personal information from someone other than the individual (for example, from LinkedIn or other publically available sources), we must inform the individual at the earliest opportunity unless this is impossible or involves disproportionate effort.
+If we collect personal information from someone other than the individual (for example, from LinkedIn or other publicly available sources), we must inform the individual at the earliest opportunity unless this is impossible or involves disproportionate effort.

 2. LEGITIMATE BUSINESS PURPOSES: We must only use personal information for specified, fair and lawful purposes